Mexico City guide

 Taqueria Parque Luna - Quick, cheap lunch spot in the business district.
 Click on the link and LOOK AT THAT LINE.
 I never got to try the carnitas tacos here because the day we went, the shop was closed.
 But I mean, c'mon.
 I am dying to go back.

-Pehua - Reasonably priced tasting menu.
+Pehua (now closed) - Reasonably priced tasting menu.
 Really inventive cuisine with a seasonal menu.

 Il Becco - For when you need a break from Mexican food.
 Inside the Four Seasons hotel.
 This place serves up some legit Italian food in a slightly stuffy setting.
 Portions were on the smaller side.
 Service was impeccable.
 Must orders: the arugula salad with strawberries and parmesan, pappardelle with lamb ragoût and mint perfumed ricotta.